marksherriff/uvacs-advising/minor.md

 _^Note: CS Minors can also take CS 3100, CS 3120, CS 3130, or CS 3240 as their CS Elective if they so choose._

+This [Course Prerequisite Chart]({{ baseurl }} /courses.html#prerequisite-chart) may help students see what the prerequisites are for CS electives and other CS courses.

 ### Notes About the Minor

 * Students with a computer science or computer engineering major are ineligible for the CS minor.